Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pros Cons

-Low seat height may not suit everyone.
+Low seat height will not suit everyone.

-Great for long TV sessions and frequent everyday use.
+Balanced pick for TV and everyday use.

 Details